cyberiums/cyberdoc/docs/_developers/dns-discovery-setup.md

 ### Installing the devp2p command

-cmd/devp2p is a developer utility and is not included in the Geth distribution.
+cmd/devp2p is a developer utility and is not included in the Geth Flavours distribution.
 You can install this command using `go get`:

 ```shell